AndersBreg/MagMC/readme.md

 			e.g. to change the Jbc of Co to be 0.4, do modifyelement Co 3 0.4

-		-setRepeat NUM
+		*setRepeat NUM
 			Sets that each simulation should be repeated a number of times given by NUM.
 			(In effect multiplies the points added to the queue.)

-		-enableVis/disableVis
+		*enableVis/disableVis
 			Enables or disables the use of a visualiser.
 If run on a computer cluster, this should be disabled.
 Is disabled by default.

-		-enablePeriodic/disablePeriodic
+		*enablePeriodic/disablePeriodic
 			Enables or disables periodic boundary conditions.
 Is enabled by default.

-		-loadConfigFile FILE
+		*loadConfigFile FILE
-			Loads in the configuration of the atom array from a config-file FILE.
+			Loads in the configuration of the atom array from a config*file FILE.
 			This loads both what element should be at each position and the direction of the spin.

-		-saveCurrentConfig FILE
+		*saveCurrentConfig FILE
-			Saves the configuration of the atom array to a config-file FILE.
+			Saves the configuration of the atom array to a config*file FILE.
 			This saves both what element are at each position and the direction of the spin.

-		-mkDir DIR
+		*mkDir DIR
 			Attempts to create the directory given by the string DIR.

-		-resetDir
+		*resetDir
 			Resets the directory for where to save results, to the default location.
 			(This is a folder named Data, which is created if it does not exist)

-		-printDir
+		*printDir
 			Prints the default directory for which to save the results,

-		-printVars
+		*printVars
 			Prints the current queue of [T,B]-points to simulate.

-		-enableConfigFile/disableConfigFile
+		*enableConfigFile/disableConfigFile
 			Enable/disable the use of a file for saving the configuration.
 If not set

-		-enableSaveAllConfigs/disableSaveAllConfig
+		*enableSaveAllConfigs/disableSaveAllConfig

-		-runSim [FILE]
+		*runSim [FILE]
-			Starts the simulation, with a copy of the current queue of [T,B]-points to simulate.
+			Starts the simulation, with a copy of the current queue of [T,B]*points to simulate.
 			If the optional parameter FILE is given, the results are saved there, otherwise result will be printed to standard out/system.out

-		-wait
+		*wait
 			Halts the program for 10 seconds.
 Intended for inspecting visually the resulting magnetic ordering.
 Cannot be used while a simulation is underway.

-		-exit/quit
+		*exit/quit
 			Quits the program.